jina-ai/jina/docs/fundamentals/flow/add-executors.md

 (floating-executors)=
 ### Floating Executors

-Normally, all Executors form a pipeline that handle and transform the request until it is returned to the Client.
+Normally, all Executors form a pipeline that handles and transforms a given request until it is finally returned to the Client.

-However, you can add Executors that are not connected to the Pipeline and that are not considered in the Flow to form the response for the Client.
+However, you can add Executors that do not feed their outputs back to the pipeline.
+Therefore, this output will not form the response for the Client.

-This way of adding Executors in the Flow is meant to be used for asynchronous tasks that may take some time and that are not critical to building the response of the service you are building.
-For instance, logging specific information in external services, storing partial results, etc ...
+This way of adding Executors in a Flow can be used for asynchronous backround tasks that may take some time and that are not needed for the response of the service you are building.
+For instance, logging specific information in external services, storing partial results, etc.

 Those Executors are marked with the `floating` keyword when added to a `Flow`